Aleks Le: Career

-In March 2024, Le was announced the be the English voice of Sung Jin-woo, the main character of Solo Leveling.
+In March 2024, Le was announced to be the English voice of Sung Jin-woo, the main character of Solo Leveling.
 In an interview with CBR, he mentioned that he had taken cues from the original Japanese voice actor Taito Ban, who served as a significant source of inspiration for his performance.
 At the end of its season 1 run, he responded to fans who threatened him over his delivery of the dialogue "Arise."
 He jokingly suggested that he might change it to something different while urging fans to ground their expectations.
-He was nominated for Best Voice Artist Performance (English) at the 9th Crunchyroll Anime Awards, ultimately winning the category as Solo Leveling won multiple other awards.
+Despite the criticism, He was nominated for Best Voice Artist Performance (English) at the 9th Crunchyroll Anime Awards, ultimately winning the category as Solo Leveling won multiple other awards.
 At the 4th Astra TV Awards in 2024, when Solo Leveling won the award for Best Anime Series, Le accepted the award on behalf of Aniplex, A-1 Pictures, and Crunchyroll.
 He reprised his role as Sung Jin-Woo in Solo Leveling: ReAwakening, a theatrical recap and preview of the second season.

 In August 2024, it was announced that Le would join the cast of Dandadan, voicing the character Jin "Jiji" Enjoji starting from the 11th episode of the first season.
 He praised director Alex von David's adaptation of the series and expressed his trust in von David's interpretation of the show and the characters, stating that he has done an excellent job of adapting the material.

+On July 23, 2025, Crunchyroll announced that Le would not reprise his role as Kazuya Kinoshita for season 4 of Rent-A-Girlfriend, later revealing that scheduling conflicts and a studio change were the factor and was replaced by Alex Mai.

+On June 30, 2026, Le announced his voice director and co-producer debut for the indie video game Cresata.
+As well as providing the voice of the protagonist, Phaedon.

+Aside from voice acting, he has also taken on several modeling jobs promoting titles he has previously voiced for.